 The stylus-touting LG Stylo 5 is a great buy, allowing you to draw and take handwritten notes wherever you go.

-Amazingly, the Android market has many other great options for you at affordable prices, but when you're looking to save money, there are going to be compromises.
+Amazingly, there are plenty of other great Android phones for you at affordable prices, but when you're looking to save money, there are going to be compromises.
 When shopping for these phones, take a close look at the specs to make sure you're not missing a feature you'd like to have.
 Many inexpensive phones will cut out on display size, display resolution, extra cameras or bonuses like stereo speakers.
 However, when you shop around, you'll be able to get a great phone for just a few hundred bucks.